Introduction: Diabetes mellitus is one of the most important health issues

 (TEM) and X-ray diffraction.
 Then, they were embedded in a polymeric gel matrix.

-of diabetes.
 Wound debridement was performed prior to nanogel administration.
+The nanogel

-The nanogel was applied over the ulcer on alternate days for an initial period of 2 weeks
+was applied over the ulcer on alternate days for an initial period of 2 weeks and then continued

 Results: Significant improvement was observed in the wound healing process since the